-Richland school board meeting
+Richland teachers and others pack school board meeting

 The Richland School District will not cut special education programs, despite impending budget shortfalls, according to a draft budget proposal unveiled at a board meeting Tuesday night.